Wahroonga

 Recent residential development output has been above average within Wahroonga when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Wahroonga had around 66 new homes approved annually over the past five financial years, totalling approximately 333 homes.
-As of FY26173 approvals have been recorded.
-On average, 0.8 new residents per year per dwelling were constructed between FY21 and FY25.
-This suggests that new construction is meeting or exceeding demand, offering buyers more options and facilitating population growth.
+AreaSearch analysis of ABS building approval numbers shows Wahroonga had approximately 66 new homes approved annually over the past five financial years, totalling around 332 homes.
+By FY26176 approvals have been recorded.
+On average, each dwelling constructed between FY21 and FY25 accommodated about 0.8 new residents per year.
+This suggests that new construction is meeting or exceeding demand, offering buyers more options and potentially supporting population growth beyond current expectations.

-The average construction value of new properties is $963,000, indicating a focus on the premium segment.
-In FY26, $137.0 million in commercial approvals have been registered, reflecting high local commercial activity.
-New development comprises 52.0% detached houses and 48.0% attached dwellings, marking a shift from existing housing patterns (currently 75.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
+The average expected construction cost of new properties is around $963,000, indicating a focus on the premium segment.
+In FY26, commercial approvals totalled $137.0 million, reflecting high levels of local commercial activity.
+New development consists of 52.0% detached houses and 48.0% attached dwellings, marking a shift from existing housing patterns (currently 75.0% houses), possibly due to diminishing developable land availability and evolving lifestyle preferences.

 Frequently Asked Questions - Development